 The Death of the Author and His Shrine

 He died in 381 A.H.
 (990 A.D.) after living for seventy years.
-He was buried in Ray next to the Toghrol Garden, near the shrine of the blessed Abdul Azeem al-Hassani - may God be pleased with him.
-His shrine is simple, but spiritual.
-Many people go visit his shrine and receive blessings.
+He was buried in Ray next to the Toghrol Garden, near the shrine of the blessed Abdul Azeem al-Hassani -

 A Demonstration of his Nobility